top of page

 Koorosh Nejad

-Here is a summary of my consultation with a couple of patients over the telecare about their choices of biCROS hearing aids.
-Both patients were first-time users of hearing aids, and they both were wondering whether they should consider RIC biCROS or CIC biCROS hearing aids to start.
-Also, they were wondering which models of RIC and CIC hearing aids are best in the market.
+Here is a summary of my consultation with a couple of patients over telecare about their choices of biCROS hearing aids.
+Both patients were first-time users of hearing aids.
+They wondered whether they should consider RIC biCROS or CIC biCROS hearing aids to start.
+Additionally, they were curious about which models of RIC and CIC hearing aids are the best in the market.

 Should I choose between RIC and CIC hearing aids for a CROS or biCROS set?

 A rechargeable CROS CIC hearing aid can be quite invisible for large-sized ear canals, but a CROS RIC will be more visible.
-Other differences of RIC versus CIC hearing aids in the CROS system are:
+Here are some differences between RIC and CIC hearing aids in the CROS system:

-• CIC hearing aids are the choice of hearing aids for doctors and medical crews, as well as those in DIY and construction who need to use masks, as it does not interfere with masks as much as RIC hearing aids do.
+• Medical Use: CIC hearing aids are preferred by doctors and medical crews.
+They are also better for those in DIY and construction who need to wear masks, as they do not interfere with masks as much as RIC hearing aids do.

-• CIC CROS hearing aids do not have Bluetooth.
-If streaming music and managing hands-free calls are a priority for you, then you might want to choose RIC CROS systems.
-Also, without Bluetooth, remote reprogramming will be quite limited, if not impossible.
-If you have limited mobility or wish to take advantage of remote reprogramming them, you should go for RIC CROS hearing aids.
+• Bluetooth Capability: CIC CROS hearing aids do not have Bluetooth.
+If streaming music and managing hands-free calls are priorities, consider RIC CROS systems.
+Without Bluetooth, remote reprogramming is limited.
+If you have limited mobility or want remote reprogramming, RIC CROS hearing aids are the way to go.

-• RIC's sound quality and noise processing are better than CIC hearing aids.
-If you think you might be using your CROS hearing aids in noisy environments, you might want to choose a RIC hearing aid with sophisticated background noise reduction.
+• Sound Quality: RIC hearing aids offer better sound quality and noise processing than CIC hearing aids.
+If you plan to use your CROS hearing aids in noisy environments, a RIC hearing aid with sophisticated background noise reduction is advisable.

-• CIC hearing aids are good for mild to moderate hearing loss.
-If your hearing loss in the good ear is severe or severe to profound, you must consider RIC CROS or RIC biCROS hearing aids.
+• Hearing Loss Severity: CIC hearing aids work well for mild to moderate hearing loss.
+If your hearing loss in the good ear is severe or profound, consider RIC CROS or RIC biCROS hearing aids.

 Should I care to have Bluetooth on my CROS hearing aid?